sgoldenlab/simba/docs/label_behavior.md

 ## Step 1.
 Loading project_config file
 In the main SimBA menu, click on `File > Load Project > Load Project.ini > Browse File` and select the config file (project_config.ini) representing your SimBA project.
 This step **must** be done before proceeding to the next step.

 ## Step 2.
-Opening labelling behavior window
+Opening the labelling behavior interface

 Once your project is loaded, click on the [Label Behavior] tab and you should see the below four sub-menus (Note: I'm writing this document on a Mac, if you're running SimBA on a PC or Linux, the aestetics might be slightly different):
 <p align="center">